 iRobot is a US-based robotics company that was founded in 1990 and launched the first Roomba robot vacuum in 2002.
 It’s one of the biggest manufacturers of robot vacuums and since launching has sold more than 30 million home robots worldwide.
 It utilizes 20 years of robot vacuum knowledge to create some of the best robot vacuums on the market.

-The iRobot Roomba i3 Plus sits in the middle of the iRobot range, it’s neither the most nor the least expensive model available.
+The iRobot Roomba i3 Plus, which is currently discounted thanks to all the Roomba Black Friday deals, sits in the middle of the iRobot range, it’s neither the most nor the least expensive model available.
 We reviewed the iRobot Roomba i3 Plus which builds on the i3 with the addition of an automatic emptying function at a significantly higher price.

 The Roomba i3 Plus offers most of the features you’d expect from a robot vacuum including an accompanying app that allows you to create cleaning schedules and adjust settings.
 Unfortunately, it doesn’t support iRobot’s Smart Map technology, so it can’t remember maps of your home which means there’s no option to select individual rooms or zones to clean.
 Instead, to create no-go zones, you’ll need to purchase what iRobot dubs virtual barriers.
 These 5.5-inch / 14cm blocks sit in your home and create, well, virtual barriers to areas you don’t want cleaner.